PopMaster: Structure

-Two contestants play against each other for the chance to win, until May 2022, a DAB digital radio.
-Since June 2022, the prizes were changed to either Bluetooth headphones or a smart speaker.
+Two contestants play against each other for the chance to win a prize.
+Until May 2022, the prize was a DAB digital radio but this changed to either Bluetooth headphones or a smart speaker from June 2022.
 Each contestant is asked ten questions based on popular music from the 1950s through to the present day.
 Correct answers to the questions are worth three points, other than for the third, sixth and ninth "bonus" questions on a topic chosen by the contestant, from two options offered by the host prior to the start of the quiz.
 The bonus questions involve listening to a brief piece of music and, if answered correctly, are worth six points.
 There is, therefore, a maximum total of 39 points on offer.

-If a contestant has scored no points prior to their final three-point question, Bruce will sometimes "help" them with the question if required.
+If a contestant has scored no points prior to their final three-point question, Bruce will sometimes help them with the question if required.
 However, during one December 2021 edition when Scott Mills was sitting in for Bruce, a contestant failed to answer a single question correctly and scored no points.
 Also, in a June 2021 edition, the first contestant answered only one question correctly leaving Bruce unable to help the second contestant score as they also failed to answer any questions correctly.

 The winning contestant then goes on to play "Three-in-Ten".
-In this part of the quiz they have ten seconds to name three UK Singles Chart hits for a particular artist or group named by Bruce.
-If they successfully manage this they win a smart speaker; if they fail, they win a PopMaster board game (previously a pair of Bluetooth headphones).
-However, if a contestant scores 39 points in the main quiz, they automatically win a smart speaker, and the losing contestant plays the Three-in-Ten instead.
-Should both contestants score the same number of points (and the score is less than the maximum), a tie-break is used to decide who will play Three-in-Ten.
+In this part of the quiz, they have ten seconds to name three UK Singles Chart hits for a particular artist or group named by Bruce.
+If successful, they win the main prize; if not, they win a PopMaster board game (previously a pair of Bluetooth headphones).
+However, if a contestant scores 39 points in the main quiz, they automatically win a smart speaker and the losing contestant plays the Three-in-Ten instead.
+Should both contestants score the same number of points, and the score is less than the maximum, a tie-break is used to decide who will play Three-in-Ten.

-A "One Year Out" T-shirt is given to the losing contestant, so named because when answering "Name the Year" type questions, contestants are very often just one year out, causing Bruce to exclaim "One year out!".
-"One Year Out" T-shirts are often heard to be accepted by contestants as a desirable consolation.
+A "One Year Out" t-shirt is given to the losing contestant; it is so named because when answering "Name the Year" type questions, contestants are very often just one year out, causing Bruce to exclaim "One year out!".
+These t-shirts are often heard to be accepted by contestants as a desirable consolation.

-When Bruce was on holiday, PopMaster continued with stand-in presenters; these have included Alex Lester, Stuart Maconie, Michael Ball, Claudia Winkleman, Simon Mayo, Richard Allinson, Aled Jones, Zoe Ball, Fearne Cotton, Sara Cox, Trevor Nelson, Gary Davies, Jo Whiley, Scott Mills and DJ Spoony on Radio 2, and Mark Goodier and Richard Allinson on Greatest Hits Radio.
+When Bruce was on holiday, PopMaster continued with stand-in presenters; these have included Alex Lester, Stuart Maconie, Michael Ball, Claudia Winkleman, Simon Mayo, Richard Allinson, Aled Jones, Zoe Ball, Fearne Cotton, Sara Cox, Trevor Nelson, Gary Davies, Jo Whiley, Scott Mills and DJ Spoony on Radio 2, with Mark Goodier and Richard Allinson on Greatest Hits Radio.

-On occasions when Ken was unable get to the studio on time, a substitute host would play in a pre-recorded edition of Celebrity PopMaster.
-Editions were played with Tony Hadley on 11 June 2025, and Rob Brydon on 1 July 2025.
+On occasions when Ken was unable to get to the studio on time, a substitute host would play in a pre-recorded edition of Celebrity PopMaster – editions were played with Tony Hadley on 11 June 2025 and Rob Brydon on 1 July 2025.